 Students seeking membership into the House of Delegates must not be on academic probation and/or must not have been found guilty of any student conduct violation within the last academic year and/or currently facing disciplinary action resulting in penalties of probation, suspension, or expulsion.
 This standard is applicable for each and every position within the House of Delegates.

-Representative at Large: a) must be a full-time enrolled student (12 hours) at the time of election and continuously enrolled full-time during an academic year in which office is held; b) must possess a cumulative grade point average of at least 2.50 c) must not be on academic probation and/or must not have been found guilty of any student conduct violation resulting in penalties of probation, suspension, or expulsion; d) should show evidence of having earned the equivalent of at least 12 credit hours (excludes remedial and developmental hours) during the semester in which the election is held and earned a 2.50 cumulative grade point average;) e) a student unable to meet the qualifications at the time of the election shall not be certified to hold office and must relinquish office to the next eligible runner-up (if there is no qualified runner-up, a specialelectionshallbeheldduringthefallsemester).
+Representative at Large: a) must be a full-time enrolled student (12 hours) at the time of election and continuously enrolled full-time during an academic year in which office is held; b) must possess a cumulative grade point average of at least 2.50 c) must not be on academic probation and/or must not have been found guilty of any student conduct violation resulting in penalties of probation, suspension, or expulsion; d) should show evidence of having earned the equivalent of at least 12 credit hours (excludes remedial and developmental hours) during the semester in which the election is held and earned a 2.50 cumulative grade point average;) e) a student unable to meet the qualifications at the time of the election shall not be certified to hold office and must relinquish office to the next eligible runner-up If there is no qualified runner up, an appointment must be made to that position, pursuant to Article I; Section 14, relative to At-Large positions.).

-Class Representative: a) must have completed the appropriate hours (excludes remedial and developmental courses) required for a specific class: b) must be a full-time student (12 hours) at the time of election and continuously enrolled full-time during the academic year in which office held: c) must possess a cumulative grade point average at least of 2.50 (excludes remedial and developmental hours); d) must not be on academic probation and/or must not have been found guilty of any student conduct violation resulting in penalties of probation, suspension, or expulsion; should show evidence of having earned of at least 12 credit hours (excluding remedial and developmental hours) during the semester in which the election is held and earned a 2.50 cumulative gradepointaverage.

 President and Vice President (See Article II, Section 4)

 Mr. Tennessee State University (See Article III)